ihcsim/game-off-2012/README.md

 ## Instructions

-* Gamer's objective is to exterminate as many ghosts as possible before the count down expires.
+* Your objective is to exterminate as many ghosts as possible before the count down expires.
 * Beware of the ghosts' regular respawns and clones.
 * Use the directional arrow keys to move the main character.
 * Use the 'R' key to reload bullets.
 * Obstacles like the trees, bushes and rocks will block your path.